cloudevents/spec/spec.md

 abstract, and therefore it is left to implementations how to represent the variant type.

+## Extensibility

+Applications MAY add their own attributes to any CloudEvent, parallel and alongside the attributes defined in this specification.
+The only condition is that the such an application-defined attribute MUST NOT clash with the name of any of the well-known attributes defined herein.

+If a revision of this specification introduces a new attribute and an application-defined attribute used with the prior version clashes with the newly introduced attribute, the application MUST adapt to interpreting the attribute according to the new specification version, as indicated by the `cloudEventsVersion` attribute value.
+If an application-defined extension becomes promoted into a revision of this specification without semantic changes, no change is required.

+Such a clash can generally be avoided by making the names of extension attributes explicitly indicative of their purpose or relationship to a particular product or technology, for instance by using a name prefix.

+Extension attribute types MUST be limited to the type system defined herein and MUST be rendered using the event format rules for those types.

 ## Context Attributes
 Every CloudEvent conforming to this specification MUST include one or more of the following context attributes.